Your Defense Team

 Most DUI arrests are the product of a police traffic stop.
-Police need “reasonable suspicion” of a violation to stop or detain you; even the smallest violation will allow the police to stop you.
-For example, around “bar close” many officers in Dickinson, Williston, Watford City, Bismarck, Mandan, and Fargo will stop vehicles in downtown areas for having an inoperable license plate light, making an improper turn, or not signalling prior to turning at an intersection.
+Police need “reasonable suspicion” of a violation to stop or detain you.
+While even the smallest violation will allow the police to stop you, it must be more than a mere “hunch.”
+For example, around “bar close” many officers in Dickinson, Williston, Watford City, Bismarck, Mandan, and Fargo will stop vehicles in downtown areas for having an inoperable license plate light, making an improper turn, or not signaling prior to turning at an intersection.
 These stops are known as “pre-text” stops because the officer is using the underlying minor traffic violation as a pre-text to conduct a DUI investigation.
 As long as the stop is not based on being a protected class, pre-text stops have generally been upheld by the courts as legal.
+After being stopped, the officer may request your license, registration, and insurance card.
+The officer may also request that you exit the vehicle.
+You must comply with the officer’s request.

-DUI laws in North Dakota are very serious and get progressively more serious with each prior offense someone has.
-In addition to the very serious criminal penalties that are mandatory in North Dakota DUI cases, there are substantial license suspensions that also are imposed.
-To many clients, the license suspensions are often the most severe consequence of getting a DUI because there just aren't readily available public transportation systems in the Bismarck, Mandan, and western North Dakota areas; not having a license is a huge issue.
 Depending on prior offenses and blood alcohol content, individuals will become eligible for a temporary restricted license, often referred to as a “work permit.”
 Under the new DUI legislation, there are two types of work permits.
 First is the 24/7 work permit and the second is the more traditional work permit not requiring continual alcohol testing.
 Periods of eligibility vary for each of the permits.
-There are also specific pieces of legal advice that Redmann Law provides its clients who are on a work permit to mitigate potential problems.
+There are also specific pieces of legal advice that Redmann Law, P.C. provides its clients who are on a work permit to mitigate potential problems.

 In addition to criminal penalties and license suspensions, there are a host of other ramifications or potential consequences to getting a DUI in North Dakota.
 They range from having to obtain SR-22 insurance, to years of 24/7 alcohol testing, to vehicle forfeiture … among other consequences.

 In most cases, only individuals with a first offense DUI who have a BAC below .16 can avoid the 24/7 program.
-The 24/7 program is administered by each county jail and comes in two typical varieties.
+The 24/7 program is administered by each county sheriff’s department and comes in two typical varieties.
 Traditional 24/7 testing mandates twice per day breath testing usually once in the morning and once in the evening.
 In addition to being a large inconvenience for most people, there is an expense associated with the program.
-Usually there is a start up expense of around $30 and a $1 per test fee.
+Usually there is a startup expense of around $30 and a $1 per test fee.
 The alternative is referred to as the SCRAM bracelet.
 This is actually an “anklet” and in addition to the approximately $100 activation/deactivation fee it typically costs about $5/day.
-There are also potential issues some clients face if they deal with certain chemicals in the course of their jobs such as beauticians, hair dressers, or others dealing with strong chemicals.
+There are also potential issues some clients face if they deal with certain chemicals in the course of their jobs such as beauticians, hairdressers, or others dealing with strong chemicals.
 Because of the convenience with SCRAM, some local counties such as Burleigh, Morton, Stark, and McLean Counties have occasional backlogs and waiting lists to get on the SCRAM program.
 Most judges in the area will leave it up to the sheriff’s department as to whether or not SCRAM is approved for any given individual.